Michael Nesmith: Solo career

 Nesmith then became more heavily involved in producing, working on Iain Matthews's album Valley Hi and Bert Jansch's L.A.
 Turnaround.
 Nesmith was given a label of his own, Countryside, through Elektra Records, as Elektra Records's Jac Holzman was a fan of Nesmith's.
 It featured a number of artists produced by Nesmith, including Garland Frady and Red Rhodes.
-The staff band at Countryside also helped Nesmith on his next, and last, RCA album, Pretty Much Your Standard Ranch Stash.
-Countryside folded when David Geffen replaced Holzman, as Countryside was unnecessary in Geffen's eyes.
+The staff band at Countryside also helped Nesmith on his next, and last, RCA Victor album, Pretty Much Your Standard Ranch Stash.

 In the mid-1970s, Nesmith briefly collaborated as a songwriter with Linda Hargrove, resulting in the tune "I've Never Loved Anyone More", a hit for Lynn Anderson and recorded by many others, as well as the songs "Winonah" and "If You Will Walk With Me", both of which were recorded by Hargrove.
 Of these songs, only "Winonah" was recorded by Nesmith himself.
 During this same period, Nesmith started his multimedia company Pacific Arts, which initially put out audio records, eight-track tapes, and cassettes, followed in 1981 with "video records".
 Nesmith recorded a number of LPs for his label, and had a moderate worldwide hit in 1977 with his song "Rio", the single taken from the album From a Radio Engine to the Photon Wing.
 In 1979, Nesmith released the single Cruisin', also known as "Lucy and Ramona and Sunset Sam", which was popular on AOR rock stations and in New Zealand.
 In 1983, Nesmith produced the music video for the Lionel Richie single "All Night Long".
 In 1987, he produced the music video for the Michael Jackson single "The Way You Make Me Feel".

 PopClips and MTV, Elephant Parts, and Television Parts

 During this time, Nesmith created a video clip for "Rio", which helped spur Nesmith's creation of a television program called PopClips for the Nickelodeon cable network.
 In 1980, PopClips was sold to the Time Warner/Amex consortium.
 Time Warner/Amex developed PopClips into the MTV network.

-Nesmith won the first Grammy Award given for (long-form) Music Video in 1982 for his hour-long Elephant Parts.
+Nesmith won the first Grammy Award presented for (long-form) Music Video in 1982 for his hour-long Elephant Parts.
 He also had a short-lived series (1984-5) on NBC inspired by the video called Michael Nesmith in Television Parts.
 Television Parts included many other artists who were unknown at the time, but went on to become major stars in their own right: Jay Leno, Jerry Seinfeld, Garry Shandling, Whoopi Goldberg, and Arsenio Hall.
 The concept of the show was to have comics render their stand-up routines into short comedy films much like the ones in Elephant Parts.
 Nesmith assembled writers Jack Handey, William Martin, John Levenstein, and Michael Kaplan, along with directors William Dear (who had directed Elephant Parts) and Alan Myerson, as well as producer Ward Sylvester to create the show.
 The half-hour show ran for 5 episodes in the summer of 1985 on NBC Thursday nights in prime time.